Leah Chase: Reopening and accolades

 After reopening the doors of Dooky Chase's, Leah Chase fed her creole cuisine to many important figures, including U.S. Presidents George W. Bush and Barack Obama.
 Known as the Queen of Creole Cuisine, Leah Chase won many awards and achievements in her lifetime.
 She was awarded "Best Fried Chicken in New Orleans" by NOLA.com in 2014.
 She received the James Beard Lifetime Achievement award in 2016 for her lifetime's body of work, which had a positive and lasting impact on the way people ate, cooked, and thought about food in New Orleans.
 Many world renowned chefs, such as John Besh and Emeril Lagasse, honored Leah Chase and credited her with perfecting creole cuisine.
 Chase fed many celebrities, politicians and activists, such as Hank Aaron, Bill Cosby, Lena Horne, James Baldwin, and many other prominent figures in the African-American community.
-In "Early Morning Blues," Ray Charles sang, “I went to Dooky Chase to get me something to eat.”
+In "Early in the Morning," Ray Charles sang, “I went to Dooky Chase to get me something to eat.”

 Dooky Chase's operated under limited hours in the years after Hurricane Katrina.
 Chase envisioned her restaurant as a modern version of what it once was.
 In a time where she would sell sandwiches and snacks from a walk-up window, the bar would be a social hub in the community again, and her restaurant would be open for lunch and dinner with an extended menu so more people could enjoy her food.
 According to the family of Chase, the hours of operation and limited menu were intended to save Leah Chase from "her own work ethic."
-Chase continued to work in the kitchen of Dooky Chase and for events honoring her, until she entered the hospital a few days before Holy Thursday (April 18) 2019.
+Chase continued to work in the kitchen of Dooky Chase and for events honoring her, until she entered the hospital a few days before April 18th, 2019.
 During the last few years of her life, chef John Folse had begun to make the traditional gumbo z'herbes for the annual Holy Thursday lunch, under Chase's supervision.

 Death and legacy

-Leah Chase died on June 1, 2019 at the age of 96.
+Chase died on June 1, 2019, at the age of 96.
+A devout Catholic, she was funeralized at St. Peter Claver Church in New Orleans.